 Make small affordable improvements with big impact

-While saving for your new church building or remodeling project, make the most of what you have, and bring an uplifting atmosphere to your current design.
+While saving, and fundraising, for your new church building or remodeling project, make the most of what you have, and bring an uplifting atmosphere to your current design.
 One place to start is your church lobby.
 Since it’s the first place people experience when they enter your building, put your best foot forward from floor to ceiling.
 Here are some ideas to spark creativity and innovation within your space:

 1. Declutter and clean